 Canary Wharf Winter Lights 2020

-This free, outdoor festival of light installations has brightened up our dull, dark Januarys for the past few years, so we're fully hoping it'll be back in 2020.
-Fun, inventive light artwork is dotted around the Canary Wharf Estate (to give it its full, corporate title), making full use of the area's water and skyscrapers.
-From a word waterfall to illuminated graffiti and giant rabbits, take a look at our video:
+This free, outdoor festival of light installations has brightened up our dull, dark Januarys for the past few years, so we're glad it's back f0r 2020.
+Fun, inventive light artworks are dotted around the Canary Wharf Estate (to give it its full, corporate title), making full use of the area's water and skyscrapers.
+From a word waterfall to illuminated graffiti and giant rabbits, take a look at our video from the 2019 event:

 London's Christmas light switch-ons 2019